ActiveState/blog-posts/upgrading-to-5.24.md

 than one could tempt you to skip many, and suddenly you're back here, planning a big project to update from an ancient version of Perl.

+The downside to skipping *any* releases is that you may miss out on deprecation warnings telling you about something that will go away in the next version.

 Make upgrading simple by doing it often so it becomes routine rather than an infrequent and very painful chore.